NovatecConsulting/marketing-metrics-collector/README.md

    - Xing (currently under development)
    - Facebook (planned)
    - Kununu (planned)
 - Saving data to influx database.
-Saved data can be picked up with tools like Grafana to get a more informative view over collected data.
+Saved data can be visualized with tools like Grafana to get a more informative view over collected data.
-- Custom configuration like scheduling collector, retention of influx data and collector specific configurations like authorization.
+- Custom configuration like collector scheduling, retention of influx data and collector specific configurations like authorization.
 - Every configuration data can be picked up from system variables.
 Sensitive data like passwords or token can be taken from local system variable and passed to a docker image.
-The classic way of saving data to a property file is also possible.
+The classical way of saving data to a property file is also possible.
-- Every media is a microservice delivered with docker
+- Every module represents a microservice that can be run in a docker container.
 - Docker compose can be started by a gradle task.
-Creating and starting docker images manually is all water under the bridge now.

-### Collectors and medias
+### Provider and Consumer

-"media" means the provider of information like Github, Twitter or Google Analytics.
-The collector is the mechanism which fetches information of one media.
-Mostly there is one collector for each metric.
-For instance the Tweets collector collects the number of tweets of a user.
-Other Twitter metrics like number of retweets has their own collectors.
+The so called “Social media module”, like Github, Twitter or Google Analytics, is in the role of service Provider.
+The Consumer is the module that fetches information from a media.
+It consists of collectors, where in most of the cases one collector is responsible for one metric.
+For example, Tweets collector in Twitter Module, collects the number of tweets of a user.

-The following image describes what the twitter collector basically does:
+The figure below shows a brief architecture overview for an example module – Twitter in this case.

 ![Twitter collector](src/main/resources/images/architecture.jpg)

 ### Configuration
-Probably you don't want to safe (and check-in) your security settings like tokens or private keys into the application.yml.
+Probably you don't want to save (and check-in) your security settings like tokens or private keys into the application.yml.
-These settings can passed by as a system variable to any desired microservice.
-You can set system variables manually when you like to start the collector locally.
-If you want to use docker, it is necessary to set desired parameters in the docker-compose.yml.
-To avoid accidentally checked in private tokens, the docker-compose will be ignored by git.
-The metrics collector provides a docker-compose.yml-example which contains examples for some properties.
-You can trim "-example" and use your new docker-compose.yml as the basic configuration.
+These settings can be passed by as a system variable to any of the desired microservice.
+You can set system variables manually when you would like to start the collector on your local environment.
+If you want to use Docker, it is necessary to set desired parameters in the docker-compose.yml.
+To avoid accidentally checking in private tokens, the docker-compose will be ignored by git.
+The metrics collector provides a [docker-compose.yml-example](docker-compose.yml-example) which contains examples for some properties.
+You just need to replace the example file with docuker-compose.yml file.
 Fill in all parameters you get from your provider (GitHub, Twitter, ..), add parameters or remove a service.
 The name of the system variable is equal to the name of the property in the application.yml.